 There are some global parameters that you can add with this code for advanced execution.
 You can find those parameters on this developer page.

 Purging website cache is an important task for webmasters that take care of your site updates while delivering an improved site performance due to the cache.
+Some of the tips on this page were thanks to the tutorials done by AnyInstructor.com.

 This article features various ways that you can apply to clear the cache on WordPress websites.
 Hope this guide will be beneficial for you.
 If you have any doubt, let me know in the comment section below.